PalladioSimulator/Palladio-Analyzer-Slingshot-Extension-Initialisation/README.md

 ### Extending the `.config` file

-To further configure the configurable extension, add a field `parameters`, that maps the configurable extensions to a map of configuration values.
+To further configure the configurable extension, add a field `parameters`, that associates a configurable extensions with a map of configuration parameters nd values.
+By default configurable behaviour extension are identified by class name.
+Deviating identification names should be documented and must be looked up in the JavaDoc.

+All configurable extension accept the parameter `"active"` for deactivating the extension.
+Unless specified otherwise, all extensions are active.
+Additional available parameters per extension must be looked up in the JavaDoc.

 Example for configuring the behaviour extension `SnapshotSLOTriggeringBehavior`: